johnson82nguyen/React-Main-Portfolio/README.md

 ```

-# How to clone my website?
+# How to get my website?

 You can use my website by simply cloning it into your local machine.
 Start by running